RemonSinnema/newyear2018game/README.md

 ## Winning

 While this game is more about having fun than winning, having some element of competition adds to the fun.
-So, each player collect New Year's resolutions and the player with the most resolutions at the end wins.
+So, each player collects New Year's resolutions and the player with the most resolutions at the end wins.
 But a player can also collect other things that can help them:
 - food (donut/apple fritter): over time a player grows hungry and moves slower, unless they eat something
 - firecrackers: ward of enemies or blow up roadblocks
 - fireworks: light the way in the dark
 - special honor: one person can collect this and gets to do something special after the game (e.g. pick the name of the lottery winner)

 # Delivery mode